whyvez/documentation/_posts/docker/deployments/2015-08-31-google-cloud.md

   encrypted_env_file: environment.encrypted
 ```

-Now we can reference the service in the push step configuration and set up the deployment to the Google registry.
+Now we can reference the service in the push step configuration and set up the deployment to the Google Container Registry.

 ```yaml
 - service: app